The Golden Age of Wireless: Critical

 In October 1982, Don Shewey of Rolling Stone magazine awarded The Golden Age of Wireless four stars out of five, calling it "one of the most impressive debuts" of 1982.
 Shewey compared the album's melodicism to the works of Paul McCartney and concluded that "unlike many synthesizer bands from England, Dolby eschews morbid, droogy drones."
 In December, Connor Cochran of Musician magazine said the album was "the best damned record to come out of Europe's current fascination with synth-pop.
 Period."
 He added, "Dolby is purely amazing.
 And best of all, he writes songs."
 In The Trouser Press Guide to New Wave Records (1983), Trouser Press writer Steven Grant praised the album, stating, "Besides demonstrating an unfailing flair for sharp, snappy compositions, Dolby shows himself unusually capable of getting warm, touching feeling out of his synthesizers and his voice, creating an evocative sound that magnificently straddles nostalgia and futurism."
 However, Trouser Press later dismissed the album's follow-up single, "She Blinded Me With Science", as "insufferable."

 In a retrospective review for AllMusic, Ned Raggett called the album "an intriguing and often very entertaining curio from the glory days of synth pop", comparing Dolby favorably to David Bowie, Bryan Ferry and Gary Numan.
 Raggett concluded that "Dolby's melodies are sprightly without being annoyingly perky, his singing warm, and his overall performance a pleasant gem."

 Commercial

-The Golden Age of Wireless sold very well in the US, peaking at No. 13 on the Billboard album chart in mid-June 1983.
-"She Blinded Me with Science" had already become a major hit, receiving constant radio and MTV airplay and reaching No. 5 on the Billboard Hot 100 in May.
-"Europa and the Pirate Twins" did not fare as well in the US, peaking at No. 67 in July.
+The Golden Age of Wireless sold very well in the US, peaking at No. 13 on the Billboard albums chart in mid-June 1983.
+In Canada the album was No. 8 for four weeks and was on the chart for twenty-one weeks, finishing No. 38 on the year-end chart.
+"She Blinded Me with Science" had already become a major hit, receiving constant radio and MTV airplay and reaching No. 5 on the Billboard Hot 100 in May, and No. 1 in Canada for two weeks.
+"Europa and the Pirate Twins" did not fare as well in the US, peaking at No. 67 in July, and No. 45 in Canada.